ocsf/ocsf-schema/CONTRIBUTING.md

 ### Adding/Modifying an `event_class`

 1. All the available Event Classes are defined as .json files in the [/events](https://github.com/ocsf/ocsf-schema/tree/main/events) folder.
-2. Review existing Event Classes, determine if a modification of the existing class would be sufficient or f there’s a need for a completely new event_class.
+2. Review existing Event Classes, determine if a modification of the existing class would be sufficient or if there’s a need for a completely new event_class.
 3. To define a new class,
     1. Create a new file →  `<event_class_name.json>` inside the category specific subfolder in the [/events](https://github.com/ocsf/ocsf-schema/tree/main/events) folder.
     2. Use the template available [here](https://github.com/ocsf/ocsf-schema/blob/main/templates/event_class_name.json), to get started with the .json definition.